Tuminha/Dental-Evidence-Triage-A-Multi-label-Study-Design-Classifier-for-PubMed-Dental-Abstracts/README.md

 - Device can be detected from model using `next(model.parameters()).device` (avoids scope issues)
 - PubMed XML parsing requires handling of nested elements and None cases
 - `eutils_get` returns `requests.Response`, needs `.text` attribute for XML parsing
+- True labels come from dataset files (created in Notebook 02), not directly from PubMed
+- Accuracy assessment helps validate model performance on individual examples

 **Challenges Encountered:**
 - MPS device error: "Placeholder storage has not been allocated on MPS device!" (resolved: use CPU instead)